-- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they decide not to.
-The default contribution rate starts at 3% and increases by 1% each year until it reaches a maximum of 6%, unless the employee elects a different contribution rate.
+- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they choose to opt out or contribute a different amount.
+The automatic contribution rate starts at 3% and increases by 1% annually until it maxes out at 6%, unless the employee decides on a different contribution rate.

 Solo or Individual 401(k) Plan

-These are intended for people who are self-employed, or a business where the only employee is a spouse.
-Contributions can be deducted from taxable income and savings grow tax-deferred until the money is taken out.
-This allows participants to save more as they can make contributions both as a worker and an employer.
-Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance surpasses $250,000.
+Solo and Individual 401(k) plans are are meant for people who are self-employed, or a business where the only employee is a spouse.
+Contributions can be deducted from taxable income and the money is taxed when it's withdrawn.
+This type of retirement account allows individuals to make contributions both as an employer and as an employee, providing higher contribution limits than many other individual-based retirement plans.
+Unlike other 401(k) plans, individual 401(k)s do not require annual filings with the IRS unless the account balance exceeds $250,000.

-What plan works best for your and your employees depends on your business and your and your employees' needs.
-If you're thinking of establishing a 401(k) plan for your small Ellisville, MO business, schedule a meeting with a member of our advisor team today to find out more about the benefits and options available to you.
+What plan works best for your and your employees depends on your business and employees.
+If you're considering setting up a 401(k) plan for your small Ellisville, MO business, schedule a meeting with one of our advisers today to get started.

-How a Financial Advisor Can Help Your Ellisville, MO Small Business With Your 401(k) Plans
+How a Financial Advisor Can Help Small Ellisville, MO Businesses With Their 401(k) Plans

-Even considering the benefits of a small business offering a 401(k) plan, some Ellisville, MO employers might still be wary, as they may not have the knowledge, time, or interest to establish and operate a plan.
-That’s where we come in.
-Here are some some of the many ways that our advisory firm can assist with your small business’s 401(k) plan:
+Even considering the benefits of a small business offering a 401(k) plan, some Ellisville, MO employers may still be cautious, as managing a 401(k) plan is complex and time-consuming.
+That’s where a financial advisor can help.
+Here are some some of the many ways that our advisory firm can help make your life easier in regards to your small business's 401(k) plan:

-- Plan design — A few quick internet searches can't come close to offering the same level of skill and experience as a licensed advisory firm.
-Financial advisors can work with small business owners to design a 401(k) plan meant expressly to benefit their business.
-They can help choose the plan that works best for you, set up contribution and matching formulas, and establish eligibility requirements.
+- Plan design — A handful of quick internet searches can't come close to providing the same degree of skill and experience as a professional retirement consultant.
+Financial advisors can partner with small business owners to design a 401(k) plan that meets the specific needs of their business and employees.
+They can help choose the right type of plan, set up contribution and matching formulas, and establish eligibility requirements.

-- Establishing and managing a plan — There are specific steps you must take when establishing your small business 401(k).
+- Setting up and operating a plan — There are numerous requirements you must adhere to when beginning your small business 401(k).
 You have to: